marcopchen/Gravity/resources.md

 <div class="resources">
   <p>
-    Below are books, articles, podcasts, products, services, apps, etc. that have helped me on my journey.
+    Below are books, blogs, podcasts, products, sites, and apps that have helped me on my journey.
 Please feel free to contact me for help with anything or more info.
 Some links may benefit me, so I really appreciate using them if you are actually interested.
 Thank you for the support!
   </p>
   <br>
   <ul>